 Admission to the Major

-Prospective majors are urged to start their language and premodern core courses early in their Wesleyan careers.
+Prospective majors are urged to start their language and Foundations core courses early in their Wesleyan careers.
 This will leave more time for study abroad and for more meaningful work in the concentration of the student's choice.
-To help students chart their way, the college faculty has designed the concentrations listed below.
-Admission to the college is via application during the spring semester of a student’s first year.
-Sophomores or above may petition to the CEAS chair for admission; petitions will typically be granted so long as the student has a clear path to completing the major’s requirements.
+To help students chart their way, the college faculty members have designed the concentrations listed below.
+Admission to the college is most commonly requested during the spring semester of a student’s first year, although students may join the major at any time, so long as they have a viable path towards completing the major’s requirements.

 Core courses.
-Each CEAS major is expected to take our interdisciplinary Proseminar (CEAS201) in his or her sophomore year, as well as one survey course on traditional Chinese culture or history and one survey course on traditional Japanese history and culture (these can be taken at any time; a similar course on Korea can be substituted for either of these core survey courses).
-The goal is to ensure that each CEAS major is firmly anchored in the classical texts and key events that shaped the development of East Asian cultures before the 19th century.
+Each CEAS major is expected to take an introductory "Foundations of East Asian Culture" course (usually taken in the spring semester of the first year) and our interdisciplinary Proseminar (CEAS201) (usually taken in the fall of the sophomore year).
+The goal is to ensure that each CEAS major is firmly anchored in the classical texts and key events that shaped the development of East Asian cultures before the 19th century as well as the basic methodologies and main areas of scholarship within East Asian studies.
 Details on the courses that count for the core courses are available at wesleyan.edu/ceas/majoring/core.html.

 The College of East Asian Studies (CEAS) has two mutually reinforcing core missions: to cultivate an outstanding group of students with strong language abilities, wide-ranging knowledge about East Asia, and an area of particular expertise; and to promote knowledge of and engagement with the histories, cultures, and contemporary significances of East Asia across the campus, curriculum, and broader community.

-All CEAS majors are required to study abroad to develop their language competency and acquire a more concrete grasp of a specific East Asian cultural context.
-This requirement may be fulfilled through a semester or one year in an approved program.
+Experience living in East Asia and use of language in its appropriate cultural context is viewed as a vital component of East Asian studies.
+Accordingly, although not required, CEAS majors are expected to study abroad to develop their language competency and acquire a more concrete grasp of a specific East Asian cultural context.
+This expectation may be fulfilled through a semester or one year in an approved program.

 For more information, see wesleyan.edu/ceas/majoring/studyabroad.html.

-Questions about study abroad should be addressed to Prof. Xiaomiao Zhu (China), Prof. Naho Maruta (Japan), or Prof. Hyejoo Back (Korea).
+Questions about study abroad should be addressed to Prof. Wei Gong (China), Prof. Naho Maruta (Japan), or Prof. Hyejoo Back (Korea).

 CEAS majors are expected to reach a minimum of advanced-level (completed third year) competency in Chinese, Japanese, or Korean.
 Majors who are native speakers of Chinese, Japanese, or Korean are expected to study another East Asian language.
 All students need to maintain a grade of B or above by the time they reach advanced-level competency.
 All students must take a minimum of four semesters of East Asian language courses; this may mean being required to take language classes beyond the advanced level.
 Evaluation of an individual student’s language competence will be undertaken by the relevant language coordinator, who will also determine how language courses not taken at Wesleyan count toward this requirement.

-Questions about Chinese should be addressed to the Chinese language and cocurriculum coordinator, Prof. Xiaomiao Zhu.
+Questions about Chinese should be addressed to the Chinese language and cocurriculum coordinator, Prof. Wei Gong.
 Questions about Japanese should be addressed to the Japanese language and cocurriculum coordinator, Prof. Naho Maruta.
 Questions about Korean should be addressed to the Korean language and cocurriculum coordinator, Prof. Hyejoo Back.

 All majors must complete a written or (with approval) creative project during their senior year.
 This should involve the use of East Asian language materials to the extent that the student's preparation permits.
 There are several ways in which this requirement can be fulfilled: